whitneyburton/portfolios/students/1611-back/courtney-meyerhofer/courtney_meyerhofer_m2.md

 * collaboration was strong because I solicited feedback and involved the other person without asking for too much help
   * demonstrated knowledge of different solutions, asked for preference

+#### Scores
+1. Conceptual Understanding
+  * 4: Developer is able to describe concepts with a high degree of specificity and accuracy without assistance
+2. Analytic/Algorithmic Thinking
+  * 3.5: Developer breaks complex problems into small, digestible steps and executes them with little assistance
+3. Feature Completeness
+  * 4: Developer is able to finish all prescribed functionality, refactor and have all passing tests
+4. ActiveRecord Syntax and Style
+  * 3.5: Developer is able to establish and utilize ActiveRecord methods with minimal support and understands the relationship between models and the database
+5. Rails Style
+  * 4: Developer is able to craft Rails features that make smart use of Ruby, follow the principles of MVC, and establish logic in the appropriate classes
+6. Testing
+  * 3: Developer uses tests at multiple layers of abstraction to drive development, but may need some assistance parsing errors or prioritizing next steps
+7. Collaboration
+  * 4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck

 ## B: Individual Work & Projects

 The individual projects I completed were created in Rails and helped developed my understanding of the MVC model, ActiveRecord, TDD in an application, and relational databases.
 Because I'm interested DevOps and how networks work, I pursued a personal project called Panopti-packet.